-In discussing the doctor's responsibility to determine that a patient is competent to make a suicide decision, the Oregon Act requires that the attending physician rule out the presence of a mental condition which would impair the patient's ability to make this decision.
-Since attending physicians are often incapable of accurately diagnosing mental health problems, the Guidelines suggest that a clinical psychologist or a psychiatrist be brought in to make this determination.62 If the attending physician has not procured such a mental health consultant, the Guidelines suggest that the consulting physician should do so.63
+In discussing the doctor's responsibility to determine that a patient is competent to make a suicide decision, the Oregon Act requires that the attending physician rule out the presence of a mental condition that would impair the patient's ability to make this decision.
+Because attending physicians are often incapable of accurately diagnosing mental health problems, the Guidelines suggest that a clinical psychologist or a psychiatrist be brought in to make this determination.
+If the attending physician has not procured such a mental health consultant, the Guidelines suggest that the consulting physician should do so.
+By

-These mental health consultants are engaged by the attending physician specifically to determine the patient's competency to make a decision to "hasten death by self-administering a lethal medication."64 Clearly, however, mental health workers have the same right as other health care professionals to conscientious practice.
-In fact, the Guidelines suggest that mental health workers must reveal strong bias for or against assisted suicide before accepting an invitation to consult.
+These mental health consultants are engaged by the attending physician specifically to determine the patient's competency to make a decision to "hasten death by self-administering a lethal medication."
+Reclearly, however, mental health workers have the same right to conscientious practice as other health care professionals.
+In fact, the Guidelines suggest that mental health workers must reveal any strong bias for or against assisted suicide before accepting an invitation to consult.
 The Guidelines further suggest that a mental health worker who is opposed to physician-assisted suicide should refuse to perform such a consult.
 In fact, the Task Force reports that only 36% of Oregon psychologists are willing to perform such competency evaluations.

 The psychologists' reluctance may be due to the fact that there are, at the moment, no firm guidelines for determining competency.
 Thus, even mental health professionals with the suggested background in psychodiagnostics and medico-legal matters face an ambiguous task.
-While determining competency is never a certain science, such a determination is even more difficult in the case of a terminally-ill patient who requests assisted suicide.
-For one thing, time and financial
+While determining competency is never a certain science, such a determination is even more difficult in the case of a terminally ill patient who requests assisted suicide.
+For one thing, time and financial constraints usually limit the mental health consultant to one meeting with a patient.